Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Related Work

 \section{Related Work}

-While CCS are a relatively new innovation, these systems relate to and touch on multiple bodies of work from the HCI literature, including: research on discourse and deliberation systems, research on fact-checking infrastructures, and research on crowdsourced responses to misinformation.
-We describe these areas here; later in the paper~(Section~\ref{lit_review}) we provide a detailed review of the literature that is specifically addressing CCS.
+While CCS are a relatively new innovation, these systems relate to and touch on multiple bodies of work from the HCI literature, including: research on content moderation in public discourse systems, research on fact-checking infrastructures, and research on crowdsourced responses to misinformation.
+We describe these areas generally here; later in Section~\ref{lit_review} we provide a detailed review of research that examines specific implementations of CCS.